Differential imprints of distinct ENSO flavors in global patterns of very low and high seasonal precipitation: Data Methods

 \subsection{Event Coincidence Analysis}

+Event coincidence analysis (ECA) is a statistical tool that quantifies the empirical likelihood of co-occurrences of events in two series~\citep{donges_nonlinear_2011,rammig_coincidences_2015, Donges2016a}.
+To complement other conceptually related approaches like event synchronization~\citep{quian_quiroga_event_2002,boers2014prediction, malik2010spatial}, ECA has been developed based on analytical considerations on paired point processes and combines a precise control of the relative timing of (instantaneous or mutually lagged) events that are considered synchronous with analytical confidence bounds on the obtained event coincidence rates~\citep{donges_nonlinear_2011,Donges2016a}.
+Both aforementioned features provide some considerable benefit of ECA in the specific context of the present work not shared by other similar methods.
+Particularly the precise control of the relative timing between events (along with the specific ability to chose a global coincidence interval~\citep{wolf2020event}) is crucial for our analysis.
+It ensures that the we only consider precipitation anomalies that occur simultaneously (for SON or DJF) or exactly a year subsequent to the onset (for MAM) of a respective ENSO phase.

-We apply event coincidence analysis (ECA), a statistical tool to quantify simultaneities between events in two series~\citep{donges_nonlinear_2011, rammig_coincidences_2015, Donges2016a}.
-It computes for each grid cell the fraction of EP (CP) El Ni\~no (La Ni\~na) phases that coincide with extreme precipitation sums in SON or DJF of the same year or MAM of the following year, revealing if the timing of precipitation extremes is non-randomly related to the presence of a given type of ENSO phase.
-Specifically, the event coincidence rate $ECR^\pm_{s,i,\bullet}$ for one pair of ENSO and precipitation event series is given by \begin{linenomath*}
+In the context of our work, ECA provides for each grid cell the fraction (called \textit{event coincidence rate}) of EP/CP ENSO periods that co-occur with very high or low precipitation sums in SON or DJF of the same year or MAM of the year following the onset of an El Ni\~no or La Ni\~na phase.
+Hence, the event coincidence rate $ECR^\pm_{s,i,\bullet}$ for one pair of ENSO and precipitation event series is given by

-\end{linenomath*} Here, $X_{\bullet}(t)$ represents one of the four time series indicating EP and CP types of El Ni\~no and La Ni\~na.
-The offset $\tau$ reads $\tau=0$ for SON and DJF and $\tau=1$ for MAM.
+Here, $X_{\bullet}(t)$ represents one of the four time series indicating the presence of EP and CP flavors of El Ni\~no and La Ni\~na (see above).
+While interpreting $t$ as the calendar year, the offset $\tau$ reads $\tau=0$ for SON and DJF and $\tau=1$ for MAM.

+Note, that our present analysis studies so-called {\em trigger coincidence rates}~\citep{Donges2016a} that quantify the likelihood of a given ENSO period and phase to be {\em followed} by a specific strong/wet precipitation signal.
+In contrast, a complementary definition of ECR (denoted {\em precursor coincidence rate}~\citep{Donges2016a}) would address the inverse problem of quantifying likelihoods that a given precipitation event (that could arise through a variety of conditions and drivers) is {\em preceded} by a specific ENSO period and phase.
+However, since our present work only considers instantaneous coincidences (see~\cite{Donges2016a} for details), i.e., coincidences between events in the same ENSO period, the two types of coincidence rates only differ in their normalization (i.e., the denominator of Eq.~\eqref{eqn:ecr}).
+They therefore provide essentially similar information, except for possible differences in the associated statistical significance resulting from different numbers of events (i.e., different sample sizes).